from small one page howto to huge articles all in one place

 npm builtin config file (/path/to/npm/npmrc)

-All npm config files are an ini-formatted list of key = value parameters.
+All npm config files are an in-formatted list of key = value parameters.
 Environment variables can be replaced using ${VARIABLE_NAME}.
+By default if the variable is not defined, it is left unreplaced.
+By adding ? after variable name they can be forced to evaluate to an empty string instead.
 For example:

 Comments